 You may see different colors in the cremains and this is normal.
 There are trace minerals and organic compounds found in the bone fragments.
 Typically, cremains are grayish/white but you may find black, red, yellow and orange pigments.
 Green "specks" are very common.
-Ashes obtained from the Aquamation process are much nicer looking, much whiter and more plentiful.
+As a note, Ashes obtained from the Aquamation process are much nicer looking, much whiter and more plentiful.

 We find that clients are often surprised at the appearance of the cremains.
 Unfortunately, the widely used term "ash(es)" is a false description of what we are actually left with.
 What you are left with are simply pulverised bone fragments ("cremains").
-The process is the same for people as is the final result.
+The process is the same for people as is the final product.